MaciekPanek/MovieSaver/README.md

 # MovieSaver

-Simple movie website that allows you to search movies, add them to your watchlist and mark them as watched after rating them
+Simple movie website that allows you to search movies, add them to your watchlist and mark them as watched after rating them.

 ![Alt text](/public/MovieSaverSS.png?raw=true)